clusterio/clusterio/docs/writing-plugins.md

 Requests are pairs of request and response messages where the request is sent to the target and the response is the reply back from the target.
 The requests are similar to HTTP requests, except both parties of a link may initiate one.

-Messages are defined as properties of the `plugin.messages` array exported by `index.js`.
+Messages are defined as items of the `plugin.messages` array exported by `index.js`.
 For example, the following could be defined in `plugin`:

 ```js